Mississippi’s Employment Situation

-Jackson, MS -- Unemployment Rate Falls To Lowest Level Since 1976.
+Jackson, MS -- Unemployment Rate Falls As Employment Growth Continues.
 This is the latest information announced today by the Mississippi Department of Employment Security.

-The Labor Force, which is made up of everyone who has a job or is looking for a job, increased in April by 3,500 to 1,306,200.
-Over the year since April 2016, the Labor Force grew by 25,400.
-In April 2017 the Labor Force was the largest since September 2012.
+The Labor Force, which is made up of everyone who has a job or is looking for a job, also grew in February 2016 for the 19th consecutive month, rising by 6,500 to 1,305,500.

 For details or questions on this information, please contact Mary Willoughby at (601) 321-6260 or by email at: email@example.com.